6 Symptoms And Causes Of Hand, Foot And Mouth Disease In Babies

 The following steps can help prevent HFMD in babies (14):

 • Wash the baby’s hands periodically.
-Always wash the baby’s hands with warm and soapy water after a trip to the park or playtime in the outdoors.
+Always wash the baby’s hands with warm and soapy water after a trip to the park or play time outdoors.
 Wash your hands when you come back home from outside.

 • Cover nose and mouth when sneezing or coughing.
 Cover your nose and mouth when you sneeze or cough, whether or not you are infected.
 Sometimes adults may have the virus but may display mild symptoms or no symptoms at all.
 But the baby can still get the infection and exhibit severe symptoms.